juniorsundarCasual/TGT/vault/volume-5.chapter-368.md

 "The mass flow rate is all that matters.
 The mass in equals mass out," Krane responded matter-of-factly.

-"So what is the mass of mana?"
+"So how exactly do you measure the mass of mana?"
 Casey shot back with a victorious smirk.
 "The mass conservation law is reliant on the equation of mass in equals mass out.
 But what is mass in?
 And what exactly is the transmutative nature of a spell - what does it do to mana?"

 Krane opened and closed his mouth like a fish.
 An answer made its way to his mouth, but upon repeating it mentally, he discarded it because it made no sense.